 - Zuko could definitely be considered a male example.
 His father burned half his face and banished him, sending him on a Snipe Hunt to find the Avatar, all when he was only thirteen.
 And that's only the beginning.
 Luckily, he gets better.

 - In the sequel series The Legend of Korra, three seasons of various kinds of trauma have made Korra herself into one.
 After a three-year timeskip, she's gone into hiding as an earthbender, getting beat up in fight clubs for cash.
 None of her friends know where she is, and even her parents thought she was in Republic City.
+Thankfully with some help, Korra is eventually able to recover from her past traumas and retake her position as being the Avatar.
+By the end of the series, she is hopeful for the future again and begins a romantic relationship with her friend Asami.

 - Artemis from Young Justice comes from a broken home, with her mother having spent years in prison, her father being a supervillain, and her older sister, Jade, being the notorious assassin Cheshire.
 This has understandably made Artemis very cynical and abrasive.